Aurolux/PSBot.py/README.md

 3. Run the bot by typing `python3 run.py` into your terminal or command prompt.

+          To update, run `git pull` while in the file of the bot.
 <!--- 2.
 Install dependencies using `pip install -r requirements.txt` --->